felipestanzani/beyondsight/README.md

 * **Primary MCP Server for LLMs**: The core of the project.
 Provides a high-speed Model Context Protocol (MCP) server that allows AI assistants (like Cursor) to ask questions and receive instant impact analysis.
 * **Pre-configured AI Tools**: Ships with ready-to-use MCP tools (`getClassImpact`, `getMethodImpact`, `getFieldImpact`) so the AI can immediately perform analysis without complex setup.
-* **Deep Graph Database Analysis**: Automatically parses all Java source code and stores the *entire* codebase structure (classes, methods, fields, and their relationships) in a Neo4j graph database.
+* **Deep Graph Database Analysis**: Automatically parses all Java source code using Eclipse JDT-based parsing (via Spoon) for enhanced accuracy and stores the *entire* codebase structure (classes, methods, fields, and their relationships) in a Neo4j graph database.
 * **Full Transitive Dependency Tracking**: The graph model allows for instant discovery of *all* affected code paths, including multi-level "hidden" dependencies that primitive, file-based searches would miss.
 * **Precise, Hierarchical Impact Reports**: Queries return structured, hierarchical reports of all affected classes and methods—**with exact line numbers**—in a format that is perfect for an AI to parse and act upon.
 * **Secondary REST API Access**: Includes a comprehensive REST API for programmatic access to the impact analysis engine, allowing integration with non-MCP tools or custom developer scripts.